Lemon Thyme Custard

 - 1 tsp vanilla extract

-- In a large bowl whisk together egg yolks, maple syrup, arrowroot starch and a pinch of salt.
+- In a large bowl whisk together egg yolks, sweetener, arrowroot starch and a pinch of salt.

 - Add the milk in as you whisk it together, until fully incorporated.